esr360/Kayzen-GS/README.md

 #### Options

+The 'options' form the basic foundation for your grid system.
+This is where you set the core options for your grid system.

 | Option          | Type                | Default  |
 | --------------- | ------------------- | -------- |
 | `columns`       | number [integer]    | 12       |